Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Data and preprocessing

+The problem is further complicated by several common artifacts (Figure~\ref{fig:artifact} bottom row): First, we see imaging artifacts in the form of big clusters of very bright pixels in some images.
+These are caused by red blood cells and dead cells which fluoresce in the same wavelength as the reporter.
+There are also small clusters of bright pixels, caused by the production of reporter protein inside the cells, that are being transported to the tubular surface.
+These are mainly located at the end of the z-dimension where the cells attach to the dish and move significantly over time, which is helpful in ignoring them.

-The mean intensity is close to zero, as the foreground volume is relatively small.
-The intensity variance, however, differs considerably, and there are imaging artifacts in the form of clusters of very bright pixels in some images..
+\paragraph{Intensity normalization} The mean intensity is close to zero, as the foreground volume is relatively small.
+The intensity variance, however, differs considerably across images, in particular due to the bright spot artifacts mentioned above.
 As preprocessing, every image is standardized to have zero mean and standard deviation $1$, and image intensities are clipped to take values within $3$ standard deviations.

-All our models are trained on image patches.
+\paragraph{Annotation strategy} As the image content can vary a great deal within a single image, each 3D image which was later fully or partially annotated, was first divided into a $4 \times 4$ grid of patches in the $x$-$y$ plane, each of size $256 \times 256 \times D$.
+Those patches that had no discernible tubular structures were labeled as such and left out from the manual annotation and downstream analysis.
+We refer to these patches as ``low information patches'' below.

+For the training set, $6$ full 3D images from $3$ different movies were manually segmented ($2$ 3D images from each movie).
+The choice of annotating a few full 3D volumes for training was made in order to have some manually segmented examples available early on in which a complete tubular network was visible.
+For the sake of validating and testing on as diverse a dataset as possible, 10 3D patches were selected for validation, and 20 3D patches were selected for testing, in which the tubular structure was annotated by the laboratory assistant.
+There is no overlap in tissue samples between the test split and the training/validation splits.

+\paragraph{Training on patches} All our models are trained on image patches.
+Labeled training patches were obtained by drawing them at random from the $6$ fully annotated 3D images; these patches were restricted not to overlap with those patches labeled as low information patches.
+The training set for the autoencoder and semisupervised U-net further includes patches from 20 unannotated images from 10 movies, also referred to as unlabeled training set.

 To avoid artifacts and degradation of performance near patch boundaries, we pad the image patches with a 32 pixel wide border, making boundary effects negligible.
 We thus use $320 \times 320$ patches, extracting predictions for the inner $256 \times 256$ region.

-Our labeled training set consists of patches drawn from $6$ manually segmented full 3D images from $3$ different movies.
-The training set for the autoencoder and semisupervised U-net further includes patches from 20 un-annotated images from 10 movies.
-Our validation- and test sets consist of 28 and 68 manually segmented 3D image patches, respectively.
-Here, patches were annotated in place of full images to obtain maximal data variation.
-Each test set patch was also given a labeling difficulty score, from 0 = easy to 3 = difficult.